karmanyaahm/karmanyaah.malhotra.cc/_posts/2019-12-21-intro to jerkyll.md

 ---
-layout: post
-author: Karmanyaah
+activity: bisonCS
 ---
 Got started with jekyll for my site today

-Jekyll wants me to put
+Jekyll(super awesome should check out) wants me to put

     A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.

     In some countries, bananas used for cooking may be called "plantains", distinguishing them from dessert bananas.
 The fruit is variable in size, color, and firmness, but is usually elongated and curved, with soft flesh rich in